Course Design for R&C

 What activities — in class or as homework, in groups or as a class or on an individual basis — are best suited to achieving or demonstrating each specific objective?
 What assignments?
 At this level you are working out a strategy, not each day’s activities.
-Discussions, debates, presentations, group work, on-line discussions, in-class writing, and out-of-class writing are the most usual for these courses, but you can also think about other activities as well.
-GSIs have often incorporated field activities such as museum visits, film viewings, and theater performances into their courses.
+Discussions, debates, presentations, group work, online discussions, in-class writing, and out-of-class writing are the most usual for these courses, but you can also think about other activities as well.
+GSIs have often incorporated field-trip activities such as museum visits, film viewings, and theater performances into their courses.
 They design an overall strategy, or an instructional unit, to prepare students to get the most out of the field activity.
 (For more on activities that require financial support, see the GSI Center’s Course Improvement Grants page.)

 A frequent question in course design is how much reading to assign per week.
 It is often phrased as pages per week.
 This is overly simple; all pages are not equal.
 The question of how much reading to assign needs to be answered in terms of the time required for students to read and analyze in the ways you want them to, and the University has guidelines about this.
 Students are expected to spend three hours per week per unit credit for each course they are in.
 This includes class time.
 So for a four-unit R&C course that meets three hours per week (three hours in class, twelve overall), students have nine hours for their homework.
 For the readings, you can probably count on students taking two to three times as long to read and interact with a selection as you do.
 Think not just about the length of the readings, but about the level of difficulty or the degree of effort you want your students to go to with the readings.
 (It will take much more time and effort to get through ten pages of a philosophical treatise translated from eighteenth-century German than ten pages of a twentieth-century memoir originally written in English.)
 For more considerations about assigning readings, please see the Reading section of the Teaching Guide for GSIs.